moritzhoeppner/xor-brute-force/README.md

 ```
 {xored n} = {ciphertext 1} XOR {ciphertext n} (n > 1)
 ```
-Now, guess the first byte of plaintext 1 (say, `b`).
-If the guess is correct, you'll get the first byte of plaintext `n` by XORing `b` with the first byte of `{xored n}`.
-Calculate and save these bytes for all `n`> 1.
+Now, guess the first byte of plaintext 1 (say, b).
+If the guess is correct, you'll get the first byte of plaintext n by XORing b with the first byte of `{xored n}`.
+Calculate and save these bytes for all n > 1.
 Now, guess a different first byte and do the same.
-When you tried all possible values for `b`, choose the one that produces a result that approximates best the expected frequency distribution of bytes.
+When you tried all possible values for b, choose the one that produces a result that approximates best the expected frequency distribution of bytes.

 This idea to essentially reduce the problem to a one-byte XOR cipher is taken from [this talk by